 In schools all over the nation, “technology coaches” are being hired, “technology workshops” are being held, and classrooms are getting “flipped” and “blended.”
 Every time we find a way to be more efficient or effective, we come up with a new acronym or word for it.
 Instead of “connecting with other educators,” we build a “PLN.”
 Instead of “giving students access to resources,” we “go 1:1 with a blended learning approach.”

 I worry sometimes that we’ve become so exclusive with our language that we are pushing people out of the conversations they should be a part of.
 Do parents know what we are talking about when we use this jargon?
 Do WE even know what we are talking about anymore?

 Think for a second about how much the world has changed since the rise of the Internet.
 Technology has completely transformed the way that businesses operate — and yet, they don’t find a need to use the jargon we’ve created for the way learning now happens.

-Technology was only a tool to make what they were trying to do more efficient and more effective.
+to make what they were trying to do more efficient and more effective.
 We need to start viewing technology in education with the exact same perspective, and nothing more.

 Imagine what would happen if we stopped using all of the jargon that we’ve created.

 Our teachers became teachers to teach.
 Let’s respect that and focus back on what they do every day in their classrooms.
 Let’s stop giving workshops on “Google Docs” or “Flipped Classrooms.”
 Instead, let’s give workshops on “More Efficient Ways to Collaborate with Students” or “More Effective Ways to Deliver Direct Content.”